 May be unavailable if it is in active mode.

-Shall be in the awake state at the time it indicated in the Next TWT subfield of the TWT Information frame.
+Shall be in the awake state at the time(#1201) indicated in the Next TWT subfield of the TWT Information frame.

 Shall be in the PS mode if the STA was in PS mode when it received the TWT Information frame and in active mode if the STA was in active mode when it received the TWT Information frame.